palantir/policy-bot/README.md

 # "name" is required, and is used to reference rules in the "policy" block
 name: "example rule"

+# "description" is optional and provides an explanation of the rule or
+# additional help for users.
+Unlike YAML comments, it appears in the pull
+# request details UI along with other information about the rule.
+description: "A rule that explains how to configure all of the features"

 # "if" specifies a set of predicates that must be true for the rule to apply.
 # This block, and every condition within it are optional.
 If the block does not
 # exist, the rule applies to every pull request.